Mohammed-git65/M365-Administration-Project/Implementing Email Retention and Archiving Policies.md

 ## **Introduction**

-In the financial services industry, organizations must comply with strict regulatory requirements for data retention and security.
+Organizations in the financial services industry must comply with strict regulatory requirements for data retention and security.
 One key requirement is the long-term retention of emails to ensure compliance with industry regulations.

 This project focuses on configuring email retention and archiving policies in Microsoft 365 to help a financial services company meet its 7-year email retention requirement.
 The implementation will ensure that emails are securely retained, archived for long-term storage, and available for compliance investigations when necessary.

-By leveraging Microsoft Purview Compliance Center, Exchange Online Archiving, and Litigation Hold, this solution will provide a structured approach to email governance, ensuring that the organization remains compliant while optimizing mailbox storage.
+This solution will provide a structured approach to email governance by leveraging Microsoft Purview Compliance Center, Exchange Online Archiving, and Litigation Hold.
+It will ensure that the organization remains compliant while optimizing mailbox storage.

 **Solution Overview**